Welcome

 • Stabilise governance or operational strain

-• Identify tasks that can be delegated, redistributed, or externally supported
+• Identify what can be delegated, redistributed, or externally supported

 • Reset sustainable capacity boundaries